fredhohman/fredhohman.github.io/_posts/projects/2015-05-08-3d-printing-the-trefoil-knot-and-its-pages.md

 permalink: projects/3d-printing-the-trefoil-knot-and-its-pages/
 ---

-At the University of Georgia, I spent three semesters exploring 3D printing techniques in topology under [Dr. David Gay][dg] in the [Mathematics Department][ugamath], in particular, visualizing complex shapes and knots using a [MakerBot Replicator 2][makerbot].
+At the University of Georgia I spent three semesters exploring 3D printing techniques in topology under [Dr. David Gay][dg] in the [Mathematics Department][ugamath], in particular, visualizing complex shapes and knots using a [MakerBot Replicator 2][makerbot].

 <!--more-->